krisgottschalk/counter-speech-llm-thesis/README.md

-# counter-speech-llm-thesis
+# Counter Speech LLM Thesis
-Repository for bachelor thesis "Automatic generation of counter speech to conspiracy theory comments with the help of LLMs"
+Repository for the bachelor thesis "Automatic generation of counter speech to conspiracy theory comments with the help of LLMs"

-A brief description of what this project does and its purpose.
-Include any relevant context or background information.
+This project explores the automatic generation of counter speech using large language models (LLMs) to address comments rooted in conspiracy theories.
+It evaluates the capabilities of advanced LLMs such as GPT-4o, Meta Llama 3, and Mistral in generating effective counter narratives.

 ## Table of Contents